SantiagoMartinezHernandez/CVAI/README.md

 ## Introduction

 Welcome to CVAI: An introductory course to artificial intelligence for Computer Vision.
-This repository is a collection of the materials used for the teaching of this course con The University of Andes with Robocol.
+This repository is a collection of the materials used for the teaching of this course on The University of Andes with Robocol.
 In here you will find slides, notebooks, and everything else used in the course.

 ## Contents: